cocogitto/cocogitto/README.md

 ### Generate changelogs

-There is two way to generate changelog with `cog` :
+There are two way to generate changelog with `cog` :
 - To stdout with `cog changelog`.

     ```